 In addition to GUI and touch LCD, the solution of ICP DAS provides development software tool, HMIWorks.
-HMIWorks satisfies most of the requirements with the WYSIWYG (What You See Is What You Get) design environment (though part of widgets are not truly WYSIWYG).
 Besides, it has plenty of widgets and varieties of templates, and so it's easy to present customers with professional interface with modern styles.
 Moreover, HMIWorks supports C language.
 It makes easy timing control and logic design and in turns makes TouchPAD more powerful.
-Through standard communication protocols and SCADA (Supervisory Control and Data
+Through standard communication protocols and SCADA

-Acquisition) software, it is directly inoculated with background software and attains the best effect of completely integration.
+(Supervisory Control and Data Acquisition) software, it is directly inoculated with background software and attains the best effect of completely integration.